ecavan/FeynmanAPI/README.md

 ## Installation

-There are three good ways to run FeynmanEngine, depending on how much setup you want to do yourself.

 ### Option 1: Docker (easiest, everything bundled)

 If you want the smoothest install experience, use Docker.
 The Docker image includes the FastAPI app, packaged frontend, QGRAF, FORM, LoopTools, and the LaTeX/SVG rendering stack.